 Issue 133 Jul/Aug 2015 – In this issue, Paul Lynch discusses turning dreams into reality when it comes to tackling Murray River monster cod, while Scott Gray discusses the unique brown trout spawn run fishing in the Eucumbene River.
 Andrew McGovern continues his in-depth series on fishing Lake Jindabyne and Simone Cardone gives some tips on tackling native fish.

 Trevor Hawkins and Simon Gawesworth discuss everything you need to know about flylines for beginners right through to the latest developments in compound tapers.
 Andy McGovern and Starlo take a closer look at fishing Beetle Spin lures, while Alan Midgley and Ross Virt float rivers in different types of inflatable craft in search of Murray Cod.

 Charles West angles for Australian bass with light tackle in Lake Maroon and Trevor Hawkins fishes Penstock Lagoon.
 There’s a lot more of course, including electronics, finesse baiting, fishing gear, hiking and reviews etc, and all of it finished off with Mick Halls fascinating FlyTalk.

-Fish ‘N’ Hiking – First Lagoon
+Fish ‘N’ Hiking – Little Pine Lagoon & Lake Fergus

-Trout Water – Wombat Reservoir
+Trout Water – Penstock Lagoon

 Freshwater Fishing Australia magazine was first published over 24 years ago and is an institution for many of our country’s freshwater anglers.
 It is one of the longest running fishing magazines in the country.
 For two decades, the country’s leading fishing journalists have been providing the best information for our anglers.
 The quality of the publication has resulted in many local anglers retaining every copy of the magazine ever published.
 Freshwater Fishing continues to hold the trophy of the country’s most popular freshwater only publication.